 How to get to Pakleni Islands?

-- To get to Pakleni from Split get either a car ferry to Stari grad or a fast catamaran ferry to Hvar Town.
-Once you arrive in Hvar Town, there are numerous speedboats that can take you to Sveti Jerolim, Sveti Klement, Palmizana or any other destinations on Pakleni.
+- To get to Pakleni from Split get either a car ferry to Stari Grad or a fast catamaran ferry to Hvar Town.
+Once you arrive in Hvar Town (getting there from Stari Grad), there are numerous speedboats that can take you to Sveti Jerolim, Sveti Klement, Palmizana or any other destinations on Pakleni.
+Suitable for a quick day trip from Split.

 - If you are getting here from Brac, car ferries are via Split.
-For foot passengers, take fast catamaran ferry from Bol (Zlatni rat) to either Hvar Town or Jelsa.
+For foot passengers, take a fast catamaran ferry from Bol (Zlatni rat) to either Hvar Town or Jelsa (bus info).

 - See also which private speed boat tours are currently on offer

-- For all latest ferry schedules and ticket prices check croatiaferries.com website
+- For all the latest ferry schedules and ticket prices check the croatiaferries.com website

 Map of the best beaches and hiking trails on Pakleni Islands